mgurley/inav/README.md

   <li>Find the 'genericHandler.xml' file in the '$CATALINA_HOME/webapps/cas/WEB-INF' directory</li>
   <li>Replace the content in the 'filename' element in the 'genericHandler.xml' file with the full path to the 'inav-users.txt' file.
 For example, on a MAC-based system this might be '/opt/local/share/java/tomcat5/conf/inav/inav-users.txt'</li>
   <li>Find the 'LoggerConf.xml' file in the '$CATALINA_HOME/webapps/cas/WEB-INF' directory</li>
-  <li>Replace the content of the value attribute in the 'param' element with the path to the log directory your system's Tomcat instance.
+  <li>Replace the content of the value attribute in the 'param' element with the path to the log directory of your system's Tomcat server.
 For example on a MAC-based system this might be '/opt/local/share/java/tomcat5/logs/esup-casgeneric.log'</li>
   <li>Test the CAS server</li>
   <ol>
     <li>Go to http://hostname.domain:portnumber/cas.
 On a development workstation, this will most likely be: http://localhost:8080/cas.</li>